cwood89/100DaysOfCode/README.md

   Classes give a lot of versitility to programming.
 They define the shape or structure of an object.

   Objects take of the attributes of a class but they contain actual data.

+- Day 12 & 13:
+  I decided to take codewars for a spin and practice my problem solving.

+  This problem helped me learn some string methods like the count method.
+Had I known this method, my xo function could have been alot shorter.

+  The count method takes in a parameter such as a letter and returns how many times it occurs in the string it was called upon.